cancerevo/website/content/authors/Dingillo/_index.md

 ---
 # Username (this should match the folder name, which should be your last name)
 authors:
-- Chan
+- McFarland

 # Display name
-title: Andrew Chan
+title: Gianna Dingillo

 # Weight Determines your order on the list.
 # Do the Year/Month that you joined as a 4 digit #, i.e. YYMM  )
-weight: 2012
+weight: 2101

 # Is this the primary user of the site? <- Convert this to 'false'
-superuser: false
+superuser: true

 # Role/position
-role: Undergraduate Student
+role: Medical Student (M1)

 # Example options (can be whatever you want):
 # ------------------------------------------